by Texas Homesteader ~

 As I was looking around online for a cracker recipe I found this one at Wishful Chef.
 It looked easy enough.
 And as I mention before, I love rosemary and have all I could possibly harvest just outside my door.
 So I sat out to make them.

-I don’t typically like 100% whole wheat bread products, they just seem a little too dry for our tastes.
+I don’t typically like bread products made only with 100% whole wheat.
+They just seem a little too dry for our tastes.
 So I mixed about half cup whole wheat with a half cup of all purpose flour.
 That worked pretty well for me.

 When I got everything mixed together I plopped it onto my baking sheet & squished the dough down into a patty as flat as I could get it.
 In my opinion there was no need to oil the baking sheet first since there was oil in my crackers?
 Flawed theory?
 Oversimplification?
 Perhaps.
 (But it worked great!)